Academic Policies at John Cabot University in Rome

-All students are assigned an academic advisor drawn from the faculty teaching within their major or a related discipline.
-Students confer with their advisors on a regular basis to plan their course schedules and discuss their academic progress.
-Students are however expected to monitor their own academic progress at John Cabot University.
-They are responsible for knowing their graduation requirements, and for making appropriate course selections, to best facilitate the attainment of their educational goals.
+All students are assigned an academic advisor, who is a faculty member teaching within their major or a related discipline.
+Students confer with their advisors on a regular basis to plan their course schedules and discuss their academic and career plans.
+Students are still always expected to know their graduation requirements, and make appropriate course selections to best attain their educational goals.

-Students should try to resolve academic complaints directly with their instructor.
-Failing agreement, they are entitled to have, in turn, the Department Chair, Dean, and the Academic Council examine the issue and make a final disposition of the matter.
-Academic complaints will be processed as expeditiously as possible.
+Students should first try to resolve academic disputes directly with their instructor by asking for an explanation of the motivation for the disputed grade.
+Students who are not able to resolve academic disputes directly with their instructor may appeal, in turn, to the relevant Department Chair, the Dean of Academics, and the Academic Council, to examine the issue and make a final disposition of the matter.

-As a general principle, academic complaints will be reviewed to assess whether the instructor’s grade determination conflicted with law, University or department policy, or the instructor’s own policy, as stated in the syllabus.
+Academic disputes are reviewed to assess whether the instructor’s grade determination conflicted with law, University or department policy, or the instructor’s own policies, as stated in the syllabus.
 The University privileges the instructor’s academic freedom, which includes the freedom to assign grades.
-Academic complaints may be resolved in the student’s favor if the underlying discrepancy resulted in the student getting a lower grade than s/he effectively deserved.
+Academic disputes may be resolved in the student’s favor if the underlying discrepancy resulted in the student getting a lower grade than they effectively deserved.
 Such review may also reveal that the student’s initial grade determination was too high, and students pursuing an academic complaint do run the risk that their grade may be lowered.

-2. If the complaint is not resolved to the student’s satisfaction, he or she may appeal in writing to the Chair of the Department with which the relevant course is associated.
+2. If the instructor is not able to resolve the dispute to the student’s satisfaction, the student may appeal in writing to the Department Chair with the Associate Dean in cc.
 The student should provide the Department Chair with all documentation necessary to review the contested grade (e.g., course syllabus; the original, graded papers; tests; copies of presentations).
-Following receipt of a properly documented appeal, the Chair will meet with both the student and the instructor to try to mediate the dispute.
+Following receipt of a properly documented appeal, the Chair will work with both the student and the instructor to try to resolve the dispute.
 If the instructor concerned is also the Chair, the student should appeal directly to the Dean of Academic Affairs.

 3. If the complaint is still not resolved to the student’s satisfaction, the student may appeal in writing to the Dean of Academic Affairs.
 The Dean will notify the instructor (cc’ing the Chair), and the instructor will be expected to respond to the student and the Dean within a reasonable time, attaching any additional relevant documents.
 The Dean will then consider the positions of both the student and the instructor and make a final determination.
 If the instructor concerned is also the Dean, the student should appeal to the Department Chair and then to the Academic Council.